 More specialized studies include isotope studies to investigate, for example, the extent to which cancer has spread.
 On the other hand, many diseases can be detected in isotope studies before the structural changes caused by the disease appear when using other imaging methods.

 In isotope studies, a small amount of a radiopharmaceutical is administered to the patient’s body.
 The patient is then scanned with a gamma camera or a PET scanner.
 The equipment available is capable of detecting even very small amounts of radiation.

-At Jorvi Hospital, we perform plain X-ray examinations without appointment and other imaging examinations by appointment.
+In the Armila X-ray unit, we perform basic X-ray examinations without appointment and ultrasound examinations with an appointment.

-In the Leppävaara X-ray unit, we conduct plain X-ray examinations without appointment and ultrasound examinations by appointment.
+In the Elielinaukio X-ray unit, we perform plain X-ray examinations without appointment and other imaging examinations by appointment.